botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ![Subdomain cors xss](images/subdomain-cors-xss.png)

 >Place code in the exploit server body and **Deliver exploit to victim** to steal the AJAX session token and API key.
-In the BSCP exam the cors stolen JSON data include the administrator session token, and can be used to escalate privilege.
+In the BSCP exam use the [CORS](#cors) vulnerability to steal JSON data that also include the administrator session token, and can be used to escalate privilege.

 ```html
 <script>